DePayFi/web3-payments/examples/solana.md

 ## routeRaydiumCPTwoHopSwap (TOKEN<>TOKEN<>TOKEN)

 ???
-PENDING (to be added in web3-exchanges first)
+PENDING (no intermediary USDC/USDT to WSOL on CP yet, to be added in web3-exchanges first)

 ## routeRaydiumCPTwoHopSwapSolIn (SOL->WSOL<>TOKEN<>TOKEN)